 - Under appliances;

 What to do if you find dead mice?

 - Disinfect with bleach or over-the-counter disinfectant;

-- Double-bag the body or nesting materials and seal tightly;
+- Double-bag the body and seal tightly;

 - Throw the bag into a covered rubbish bin that is regularly emptied.